 * to make Blini (used for appetisers) make the pikelet rounds with a 1-inch diameter and top with sour cream, smoked salmon, dill or caviar.

-* to make pancakes double the recipe and cook one large pancake per frypan.
+* to make pancakes double the recipe and cook large pancakes.